 - “Sharing The Roadway” booklet for non-motorcyclists

 We are glad to hear of your interest in promoting motorcycle safety.
 We have several self-contained curriculum products that can be taught by anyone, especially motorcycle enthusiasts and others who are concerned with traffic safety.
 Whether you’re a riding club leader, a schoolteacher, or just someone who enjoys the sport of motorcycling, you’ll find it rewarding to present our curricula to your peers, your students, or your community.
-Visit our online store to purchase the following safety kits:- Cars, Motorcycles & A Common Road
+Visit our online store to purchase the following safety kits:

 This kit includes an 8-minute video directed at motorists and provides a driver’s eye view of the special characteristics of motorcyclists.
 Also comes with Leader’s Guide and ten Student Handbooks.
 Drivers will learn why a safe motorcyclist will ride in various lane positions, the “two-second” rule for following a motorcyclist, and how to avoid the most common scenarios in which motorists and motorcyclists collide. - Group Riding Student Handbook & Video